-- on the CCC website, www.clackamas.cc.edu
+- on the CCC website, www.clackamas.edu

 - at your high school counseling office

 - at any of our campuses (Oregon City, Wilsonville or Harmony)

-Application materials can be submitted at the Help Center in the Bill Brod Community Center building at our Oregon City campus or at our other campus locations.
+Application materials can be submitted at the Enrollment Services Center in Roger Rook Hall at our Oregon City campus or at our other campus locations.
 They can also be mailed/faxed to:

-Registrar's Office Clackamas Community College 19600 South Molalla Avenue Oregon City, Oregon 97045-7998 fax: (503) 722-5864
+Registrar's Office Clackamas Community College 19600 South Molalla Avenue Oregon City, Oregon 97045-7998

+Fax: 503-722-5864

 If you have taken classes at other colleges and would like this course work reviewed for transfer credit at CCC, include official copies of your transcripts with your application for admission or ask the college you previously attended to send a copy of your official transcript to the CCC Registrar's Office.
-You can request an evaluation of your transfer credit by submitting a Transfer Credit and Course Equivalency Request form to the Registrar's Office.
+You can request an evaluation of your transfer credit by submitting a Transfer Credit Evaluation Request form to the Registrar's Office.

-Special Admissions Program
+Special Admissions Programs

-Some of our programs have limited enrollment and require special admission processes.
-If you are unsure about the special admission requirements for a particular program you can make an appointment to talk with your faculty advisor or a staff member in the Advising and Counseling Center.
+Some of our programs require special admission processes.
+If you are unsure about the special admission requirements for a particular program, you can make an appointment to talk with a faculty advisor or a staff member in the Advising & Counseling Center.
 Please note the following special admission programs, requirements and phone extensions for additional information: